kubeedge/kubeedge/edge/test/README.md

 ##### in `modules.yaml` (add the `testManager`)

-Kubeedge uses [beehive](../../docs/components/beehive.md) framework as the inter-module communication, all modules in the kubeedge need to register with beehive.
+KubeEdge uses [beehive](../../docs/components/beehive.md) framework as the inter-module communication, all modules in the kubeedge need to register with beehive.
 `testManager` is a module like other KubeEdge modules.
 So, it has to be configured as shown below.

 ```yaml